apache/parquet-format/README.md

   - Encoding/Compression - Page

 ## File format

 This file and the [Thrift definition](src/main/thrift/parquet.thrift) should be read together to understand the format.

+## Overall file structure

+A Parquet file is a collection of binary blocks representing data and metadata.

     4-byte magic number "PAR1"
     <Column 1 Chunk 1 + Column Metadata>